OptTrot/Tensorized-Pauli-Composer/paper/초안/preprint.md

 \end{bmatrix}
 $$

-This is a method to construct a tensor product to the all elements in the given

 The paper consist of 3 parts.
 The first is reviewing a tensorized decomposition algorithm of hermit matrix into generalized Pauli matrices.
 In second part, we will construct a coefficient matrix with only Pauli element index